Skip to main content

 New American Standard Bible: 1995 Update (La Habra, CA: The Lockman Foundation, 1995), Re 3:1–3.

 To Christians who are asleep, we are commanded to "wake up".
 Jesus also tells us to remember, keep it, and repent.
 In other words to return to those times when our walk with God was alive, vibrant, active.
-He also point out to the church at Sardis that their deeds were not complete.
+He also points out to the church at Sardis that their deeds were not complete.
 He criticizes their lack of action.
 Sleepy Christians are inactive Christians.

 How about you?
 Are you a "Kumbaya Christian"?
 Have you fallen asleep spiritually?
 Is it time to wake up, time to repent, time to take action for Christ?
 Yes.
 Do it now.
 Time to get up and get moving!